Bliss (The Powerpuff Girls)

-Blisstina "Bliss" is a fictional character created for the 2016 series The Powerpuff Girls.
+Blisstina "Bliss" is a cartoon character created for the 2016 series The Powerpuff Girls.
 She made her first appearance in the five-part television film The Power of Four, which was released in 2017.
 The character was introduced as the older sister to the three original Powerpuff Girls, having been absent during all their lives because she ran away when she lost control of her powers.
 She is portrayed as a teenager, being much taller and having wider hips than the other Powerpuff Girls, and she also has darker skin.
 The character has been widely interpreted as being Black and to a lesser degree Hispanic.
 She is marketed as the fourth Powerpuff Girl and was met with mixed reactions from fans and critics.

 Creation

 Design

-Bliss is taller and has a more developed body than the three younger Powerpuff Girls, with brown skin that is shades darker than would be described as a common tan, purple eyes, and cyan hair.
-Her dress is purple to match her eyes, much like her three sisters with their own signature color.
+Bliss is taller and has a more developed body than the three younger Powerpuff Girls, with brown skin that is shades darker than would be described as a common tan, light purple eyes, and cyan hair.
+Her dress is light purple to match her eyes, much like her three sisters with their own signature color.
 Since she is different from the other girls, her leggings do not reach all the way down to her feet, courtesy of her being wider and taller.
 She also has a dark blue plastic headband (a so-called "alice band") that none of the others wear, featuring a fuchsia pink heart.